JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 (executable             ; create an executable
-  (name helloworld)     ; need to give it a name (modules helloworld)  ; it consists of just one module, helloworld.ml (libraries core)      ; indicates that the core libraries are used )
+  (name helloworld)     ; need to give it a name (modules helloworld)  ; it consists of just one module, helloworld.ml )
 ```
 * This is the **build file**, specifying how to compile/test/run the program.
 The notation is S-expressions.